joshliu14/MyShell.sh/README.md

-# tamidsh: Shell Implementation in C
+# myshell: Shell Implementation in C

-tamidsh is a shell implemented in C. It provides basic shell functionalities such as parsing commands, executing them, handling pipes, and logging executed commands.
+myshell is a shell implemented in C. It provides basic shell functionalities such as parsing commands, executing them, handling pipes, and logging executed commands.

 ## Features
 - **Command Parsing**: Parses user input into commands and arguments.